January 2026 Update

 Conceptual Theory Art as a Method for Interdisciplinary Research, Hypothesis, and Critical Analysis Both Within and Beyond Traditional Western Social Sciences (August 01, 2024).
 Available at: https://ssrn.com/abstract=4913371

-Selected Post-Theory Performance Pieces and Happenings
+Selected Performance Pieces and Happenings

 Do You Own Conceptual Ownership?
 4-day performance with video, installation, tangible art ownership experiment, and conceptual social justice ownership experiment.
 Guest artist project by invitation.
 The Other Art Fair New York, Nov.
 8-11, 2018.